 Based on the number of shares of our common stock outstanding as of September 30, 2020, upon the closing of this offering (i) assuming the conversion of all of our outstanding convertible preferred stock into common stock into an aggregate of shares of our common stock in connection with the completion of this offering, (ii) assuming no exercise of the underwriters' option to purchase additional shares of common stock, if any, and (iii) assuming no exercise of outstanding options, we will have outstanding an aggregate of approximately shares of common stock.
 Of these shares, all of the shares of common stock to be sold in this offering will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act, or Rule 144, or subject to lock-up agreements.
 All remaining shares of common stock held by existing stockholders immediately prior to the consummation of this offering will be "restricted securities," as such term is defined in Rule 144.
-These restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 or Rule 701 of the Securities Act, or Rule 701, which rules are summarized below
+These restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act, or Rule 701, which rules are summarized below.